Frank Bloksberg Sensei, Yondan (4th Degree Black Belt), Chief Instructor

 Frank Sensei went back to active training when his young son, Alex, came home from school and explained that a nice teacher there was offering Aikido lessons.
 When Alex began training, Frank Sensei joined in.
 By the way, that nice teacher is Asia Currie.

-Frank Sensei actively trains with his teacher, Michael Friedl Sensei (Aikido of Ashland, Oregon) and, whenever possible, Frank Doran Shihan (Aikido West in Redwood City).
-Up until opening Aikido'Ka, Frank Sensei was a member of Mountain Wind Aikido in Nevada City, California and a student of Jan Kirkpatrick Sensei.
-Here is a sampling of other teachers Frank Sensei has trained with and who have significantly influenced his training and teaching: Hiroshi Ikeda Shihan (Boulder Aikikai), Cyndy Hayashi Sensei (Aikido West), Julio Toribio Sensei (Monterey Budokan), Danielle Smith Sensei (Aikido of Monterey), Tom Gambell Sensei (East Bay Aikido), Craig Fife Sensei (Aikido Northwest) and Chuck Hauk Sensei (Aikido of Eugene).
+Frank Sensei has trained extensively with his former teacher, Michael Friedl Shihan (Aikido of Ashland, Oregon) and, whenever possible, Frank Doran Shihan (Aikido West in Redwood City).
+Up until opening Aikido’Ka, Frank Sensei was a member of Mountain Wind Aikido in Nevada City, California and a student of Jan Kirkpatrick Sensei.
+Here is a sampling of other teachers Frank Sensei has trained with and who have significantly influenced his training and teaching: Hiroshi Ikeda Shihan (Boulder Aikikai), Cyndy Hayashi Sensei (Aikido West), Kimberly Richardson Sensei (Two Cranes Aikido), Julio Toribio Sensei (Monterey Budokan), Danielle Smith Sensei (Aikido of Monterey), Tom Gambell Sensei (East Bay Aikido), Craig Fife Sensei (Aikido Northwest) and Chuck Hauk Sensei (Aikido of Eugene).

 Frank Sensei’s teaching is influenced by his study of the bio-mechanical aspects of Aikido.
 When performed properly, Aikido looks and feels like magic.
 But, magic has nothing to do with it.
 Rather, Aikido techniques are ingenious applications of the laws of physics.
 Frank Sensei emphasizes martially effective Aikido.